 Do you serve with youth in grades 7-12?
 Do you have a passion for passing on to them the importance of developing a missions lifestyle?
-Youth on Mission provides the opportunity to equip students to be dynamic, relevant, caring witnesses for Christ.
-Missions discipleship starts with God’s presence in a person’s life.
-That’s why Youth on Mission should be an important part of students’ lives.
+Youth on Mission helps equip students to be dynamic, relevant, caring witnesses for Christ.
+Missions discipleship starts with God’s presence in a person’s life, which is why Youth on Mission is so important.

 - learn to discover God in their everyday experiences

 - go beyond the ordinary in their relationship with God

 - participate in God’s awesome work in His world

 Students in Youth on Mission have experiences to connect with God’s presence, power and purpose!